Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Literature Review and Gaps

-One approach to tackle fractional linear 0-1 programs is to move the fractional terms to the constraint set and to then derive MILP reformulations, which requires the introduction of continuous auxiliary variables and big-M constraints (see, e.g., \cite{22}).
-MILP can however struggle -- in particular when the number of ratio terms increases -- due to the significant lifting of the decision and constraint spaces and the looseness of the continuous relaxation induced by the big-M constraints.
-Within this family, an MILP reformulation \cite{BGP16} based on the binary expansion of the integer-valued expressions appearing in the ratio terms permit to significantly lessen the number of bilinear terms and hence the number of linearization variables and constraints.
-This formulation scales much better but can also generate weak continuous relaxations, which hurts the convergence of the branch-and-bound algorithm.
+One approach to tackle fractional linear 0-1 programs is to move the fractional terms to the constraint set and to then derive MILP reformulations, which requires the introduction of continuous auxiliary variables and big-M constraints (see, e.g., \cite{22}). \ML{However, MILP solvers have difficulties} -- in particular when the number of ratio terms increases -- due to the significant lifting of the decision and constraint spaces and the looseness of the continuous relaxation induced by the big-M constraints.
+Within this family, the MILP reformulation proposed in \cite{BGP16} and based on the binary expansion of the integer-valued expressions in the ratio terms \ML{contains many less bilinear terms and hence less linearization variables and constraints.} This formulation scales much better but can generate weak continuous relaxations, which hurts the convergence of the branch-and-bound algorithm.
 Mixed-integer second-order cone reformulations have also been proposed (e.g., \cite{33}).
 They are based on the submodularity concept and the derivation of extended polymatroid cuts \cite{5} to obtain tighter continuous relaxations.
 However, it is reported \cite{MGP} that state-of-the-art optimization solvers still struggle to solve moderate-size mixed-integer conic problems and that their performance degrades quickly as size increases.
 Building upon the links between MILP and mixed-integer conic reformulations, \citeauthor{MGP} \cite{MGP} derive tight convex continuous relaxations while limiting the lifting of the decision and constraint spaces.